ElektraInitiative/PermaplanT/e2e/README.md

 ## Quickstart

 - All commands/scripts in this README are executed from this folder (`/e2e`).
-- Make sure your app is running.
+- Make sure PermaplanT's frontend and backend is running.
 - Make sure the [ENV](#environment-variables) variables are set according to your desire.
-- Make sure you have a virtual environment as this will install all python dependencies.
+- Make sure you have a virtual environment as this will install all Python dependencies.

 ```sh
 ./install.sh